 - Oatmeal canisters become drums.

+- I made a toy from an oatmeal canister – I just put a slit in the lid that a bunch of caps from milk, juice and water bottles would fit into.
 It serves as an “in and out game” toy for 8-18 mos., then a small motor skill toy for toddlers (putting the caps in the slot), then a sorting by color and counting manipulative for the preschool set.
 And all for zero dollars. 🙂

 Oatmeal containers are also great for storing homemade crackers, croutons, and cookies.
-If you buy potato chips in a can (Pringles), you can wipe that out and store cookies perfectly without breaking them.
+If you buy potato chips in a can (Pringles), you can wipe it out and store cookies perfectly without breaking them.
 Great for mailing to relatives, too!

 Free Toy Storage